stetewsky/swirl/Common-Errors-and-Fixes.md

 ***

+### Number 1:

 ```
 > library(swirl)
 Error in library(swirl) : there is no package called 'swirl'
 ```

+Did you install swirl with `install.packages("swirl")`?
+If so, then something went wrong with installation.
+There are a few reasons this might occur.

+* Do you have R version 3.0.2 or later?
+This is required for the most recent version of swirl.
+* Are you behind a firewall or proxy server at work?
+If you have access to a personal computer, that's often the easiest fix.
+* Do you have full permissions on your computer?
+Again, using a personal computer may be your best bet.

 ***

+### Number 2

 ```
 > swirl()
 Error: could not find function "swirl"
 ```

+Did you load swirl with `library(swirl)`?
+The package must be loaded in order to access the `swirl()` function.

 ***

+### Number 3

 ```
 > install.packages("swirl")